miuim/php-jwt/README.md

 * check `exp` and maybe `nbf`? if it is set in the JWT when verifying to make sure the JWT is (still) valid;
-* implement check for `crit` JWT header and throw exception when it occurs, we do NOT want to deal with this mess.

 # Why?